trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 </figure>

-At the end, the bird was entered in the collection database under inventory number ZMB 2021.171, while the study skin and the partial skeleton were put away in a drawer in the scientific collection and thus officially became property of the Berlin Museum of Natural History.
+In the end, the bird was entered into the collection database under the inventory number ZMB 2021.171, while the study skin and the partial skeleton were put away in a drawer in the scientific collection.
+They have thus officially joined the collection of the Berlin Museum of Natural History.

 <figure>